cabinetofcuriosity/cabinetofcuriosity_site/_posts/2018-03-21-retrieving-summary-neotoma.md

 A site object containing 31 sites and 8 parameters.
 ```

 There are a bunch of great functions to call the specific data you might be interested.
-To look at all the great functions this package has to offer, check out the [documentation](https://cran.r-project.org/web/packages/neotoma/neotoma.pdf).
+To look at all the functions this package has to offer, check out the [documentation](https://cran.r-project.org/web/packages/neotoma/neotoma.pdf).

 ## Exploring with large example

 I basically want to visualize **everything** that database has to offer.
 Of course that would mean downloading the entire database, which I shouldn't do because it is too big.
 I limited my question to an aspect of the dataset I was interested in: _What is the distribution of animal samples through time?_

-My R workflow is always motivated by the question: How do I get to a data frame that I can play with in ggplot?
-Which translates into organizing all the data that interests me into a dta frame in [tidy format](https://vita.had.co.nz/papers/tidy-data.pdf), where each sample is a row.
+My R work flow is always motivated by the question: How do I get to a data frame that I can play with in ggplot?
+Which translates into organizing all the data that interests me into a data frame in [tidy format](https://vita.had.co.nz/papers/tidy-data.pdf), where each sample is a row.

 The key to getting all the data I wanted was the `get_data()` function which allows me to download all the data for a given site.
 I wanted all the species information in the `vertebrate fauna` dataset, which is still a lot of data, but manageable.